dmlc/xgboost/jvm-packages/README.md

 For the latest release version number, please check [the repository listing](https://s3-us-west-2.amazonaws.com/xgboost-maven-repo/list.html).

+### GPU algorithm
 To enable the GPU algorithm (`tree_method='gpu_hist'`), use artifacts `xgboost4j-gpu_2.12` and `xgboost4j-spark-gpu_2.12` instead.
+Note that scala 2.13 is not supported by the [NVIDIA/spark-rapids#1525](https://github.com/NVIDIA/spark-rapids/issues/1525) yet, so the GPU algorithm can only be used with scala 2.12.

 ## Examples